Ariana Grande Chopped Off Her Iconic Ponytail

 Ariana Grande just said goodbye to her signature accessory: the super-high ponytail.
 One month after her wedding to Dalton Gomez, Grande debuted the newlywed haircut no one saw coming: a blunt, shoulder-skimming lob.

-The "Positions" singer revealed her new hair in a discreet Instagram post; a selfie video where she's in a car wearing a fuzzy red-orange bucket hat that hides most of her hair — except for the freshly-chopped ends, which now appear to hit right at her clavicle.
-For what we can tell from the clip, the cut looks to be a classic lob, styled smooth with the ends flipped out just so.
+The "Positions" singer revealed her new hair in a discreet Instagram post — which she shared on Wednesday, but has since deleted — a selfie video where she's in a car wearing a fuzzy red-orange bucket hat that hides most of her hair — except for the freshly-chopped ends, which now appear to hit right at her clavicle.
+For what we could tell from the original clip, the cut looks to be a classic lob, styled smooth with the ends flipped out just so.

 Advertisement